jantman/biweeklybudget/docs/source/getting_started.rst

     source bin/activate
     export SETTINGS_MODULE=<settings module>

-It's recommended that you create an alias or script to do this for you.
+It's recommended that you create an alias to do this for you.

 Flask
 +++++